 Financial Capacity: Lead applicants must have sufficient financial capacity to achieve the goals of the project.
 Financial capacity is demonstrated by the fiscal stability of the lead applicant and the viability of the project budget.
 Competitive applications will demonstrate the applicant has the financial capacity to fulfill the commissioned project without creating great financial strain on the organization.
 Project budgets must, at minimum, reflect the Hewlett 50 Arts Commission requirements for payments to the lead artist and also for the creation of the work.

 3. Select an artist to partner with on the project.
 Artists may be based anywhere around the world.

 4. Review the frequently asked questions, and submit any additional questions you have which you do not see answered there.

-You may review the questions and list of attachments from the LOI before entering the system.
+You may preview the questions and list of required attachments from the application before entering the system.